AlexandreDecan/sismic/docs/testing.rst

 Elevator moves after 10 seconds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This *tester statechart* checks that the elevator automatically moves after some idle time if it is not on the ground floor.
+This *statechart property* checks that the elevator automatically moves after some idle time if it is not on the ground floor.
 The test sets a timeout of 12 seconds, but it should work for any number strictly greater than 10 seconds.